Raymond Steed: Death

 Towed back into Casablanca, the damaged ship was expected to be declared a "total constructive loss"; however, it was refloated and towed to Gibraltar, by the tugs Lorient and Schelde, eventually arriving on 1 September 1943.
 Steed's body was not discovered until two days after the sinking, on 28 April 1943.
 The remains of another crewman, 18-year-old Ordinary Seaman John Gardener, were found at the same time.
 Both had been killed instantly in the explosions.
 The bodies of the remaining 19 missing sailors were never found.
 Steed was posthumously awarded the 1939 War Medal, the Atlantic Star and the 1939-1945 Star.

 Steed and Gardener were buried at Ben M'Sik European Cemetery in Casablanca, Morocco, on 29 April with full military honours.
 The captain of the Empire Morn attended the ceremony, as did his officers and members of the crew.
 The Empire Morn survived the war, serving as a storage hulk in Gibraltar.
 It was sold in 1947 to F M Pereda, of Spain, and renamed San Antonio.
-The ship was towed to Cadiz, arriving on 12 March 1947 and again renamed, this time as Rio Pas.
+The ship was towed to Cádiz, arriving on 12 March 1947 and again renamed, this time as Rio Pas.
 A new stern section was added during repairs.
 Morn was sold on again in 1962, to Maritima Colonial y de Comercio SA, of Spain.
 It was finally scrapped in 1973 in Santander, Spain.